-Finally, the 100 fs Er fiber laser experiment (UFF) will let you measure material dispersion and modal dispersion in optical fibers, as well as a number of linear and nonlinear optical effects that make such a laser possible.
+The 100 fs Er-fiber laser experiment (UFF) will let you measure dispersion (material, and modal dispersion) in optical fibers, as well as a number of linear and nonlinear optical effects that make such a laser possible.

 Safety Reminders

 Ear protection (either plugs or mugs) must be worn when the experiment is generating loud sound levels; this ear protection must be worn by all who are in the room for more than a short period, e.g. students working on the SONO or UFF experiments.